| Network TroubleshootingIf your network is troubled, you can use a conventional protocol analyzer

 default, you should use the Small Bar format.
 The normal bars are larger and

+can be used with font sizes of 10 point and more.
 If you are satisfied with your settings, click OK and start the data

 collection.
 The MaaTec Network Analyzer will remember your settings for every